Medical expert of the article

 Pathomorphology of chronic hepatitis D

-Symptoms of chronic hepatitis D
+Symptoms of Chronic Hepatitis D

-Serological marker profiles for chronic delta infection
+Serological marker profiles in chronic delta infection

 Serological marker |

-HBV on the background of carrier HBV |
+CHB against the background of HBV carriage |

 HBsAg |